On the Enumeration of Irreducible Polynomials over $\text{GF}(q)$ with Prescribed Coefficients: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Swiss National Science Foundation via grant number 200021-156420.
+This work was supported by the Swiss National Science Foundation via grant number 200021-156420, while the author was based in the Laboratory for Cryptologic Algorithms, \'Ecole polytechnique f\'ed\'erale de Lausanne, Switzerland.
 Some of the ideas were developed while the author was visiting Steven Galbraith at The University of Auckland in April 2016; I would like to thank him for his excellent hospitality and for some enlightening discussions on intersections.
 I would also like to thank: Wouter Castryck and Jan Tuitman for explaining to me the state-of-the-art in $p$-adic point counting techniques for curves; Daniel Panario for his useful comments on an early draft of this work; Alan Lauder for answering my questions regarding his and Wan's algorithm; Claus Diem and Benjamin Wesolowski for discussions; and Omran Ahmadi for providing the translation of Lemma~\ref{thm:extensionreduction}.
 Finally, I would very much like to thank Thorsten Kleinjung for numerous very helpful discussions and suggestions, and for acting as a sounding board throughout much of this work.